Your health is an investment, not an expense.

 This is a biggie!
 When it comes to choosing a Personal Trainer, it is unwise to make your decision based on the cheapest one you can find.
 Choosing a Personal Trainer isn't like choosing car insurance where you can get away with selecting the cheapest one in the hope that you'll never need to make a claim.
 It's also for example not like buying a specific make and model of TV, where you can search for the cheapest seller and still get the exact same product.

 When it comes to Personal Training, you definitely get what you pay for!
 Your Personal Trainer will charge a fee that they feel they are worthy of.
-This will be based on their level of education and the amount of experience they have.
-At the end of the day you want the best results in the shortest possible time so be wary of the "cheaper ones", for the sake of saving £5 or £10 per session, as you may end up spending way more money in the long run due to slow (or no) progress, or even worse an injury from an incompetent Personal Trainer.
-In the fitness industry, you definitely get what you pay for and the saying, "half the price, pay twice!" definitely applies here.
-However, there will be exceptions' to this rule therefore it is definitely worth checking out the Personal Trainer's qualifications AND experience as mentioned in Tips No. 1 & 4.
+This will be based on their level of education, the amount of experience they have, and the confidence they possess that they can help you succeed.
+At the end of the day you want the best results in the shortest possible time so be wary of the "cheaper ones", for the sake of saving £5 or £10 per session, as you may end up spending way more money in the long run due to slow (or no) progress, or even worse, sustaining an injury from an incompetent Personal Trainer.
+In the fitness industry, you definitely get what you pay for, and the saying, "half the price, pay twice!" definitely applies here.
+However, there will be exceptions' to this rule, therefore it is definitely worth checking out the Personal Trainer's qualifications AND experience as mentioned in Tips No. 1 & 3.

-I hope you found this guide useful and I'd like to take this opportunity to reassure you that I am fully qualified, fully certified, fully insured, reliable, committed and highly educated and experienced with a proven track record and I've been helping people like yourself to achieve better strength, health and fitness for over 15 years.
+I hope you found this guide useful, and I'd like to take this opportunity to reassure you that I am fully qualified, fully insured, reliable, highly educated, committed and experienced with a proven track record and I've been helping people like yourself to achieve better strength, health and fitness for over 20 years.

 Book a FREE consultation today!